 Ocean Yield ordered for three ECO STAR 36K Liquefied Ethylene Gas Carriers (LEG) in May 2014.
 The vessels will be the world's biggest LEG carriers and the first ethane-fuelled ocean going vessels.
-The eco-friendly gas carriers will be built with an estimated investment of $243m at Sinopacific Offshore & Engineering's Chinese shipyard.
+The eco-friendly gas carriers are being built with an estimated investment of $243m at Sinopacific Offshore & Engineering's Chinese shipyard.

-The vessels will be chartered to the Hartmann Group on a 15-year "hell and high water" bareboat charter with the first ten years at a fixed charter rate and the next five-years at a floating charter rate.
-Hartmann will further sub-charter the LEG carriers on 10-year charter basis with five one-year options to SABIC Petrochemicals through its division GasChem Services.
+The vessels will be chartered to the Hartmann Group on a 15-year 'hell and high water' bareboat charter with the first ten years at a fixed charter rate and the next five-years at a floating charter rate.
+Hartmann will further sub-charter the LEG carriers on ten-year charter basis with five one-year options to SABIC Petrochemicals through its GasChem Services division.

 Details of the ethane-fuelled carrier vessel

 Hartmann Reederei in association with engineering consultants HB Hunte Engineering developed the ECO STAR 36K design.
 Another Hartmann company, Hartmann Schiffahrt served as the technical lead on the LEGC project.